Ingan121/FSUntether/README.md

 * How did I find this?
 Just ran sysdiagnose BFU and found this was the only process in `/var` that is started before first unlock.
 * Getting arbitrary code execution was a bit hard though.
 Directly replacing `TestFlightServiceExtension` with permasigned binaries didn't seem to work, so I had to modify the library it loads.

-## Some notes about the untether's lifecycle
-* `TesfFlightServiceExtension` and the injected code start right after the app is installed.
-  * If the app is signed with an enterprise cert and the cert has not been trusted yet, it doesn't start at all.
-It can be started after trusting the cert, and it will start when the app is reinstalled or the device is rebooted.
-* Untether is not that fast.
-It usually starts 1-3 seconds before or after the Apple logo disappears.
-* If you're in Setup.app because of an update, it will not start before first unlock.
-It starts after unlocking and tapping the first button in Setup.app.
-* The injected code will become dormant a few minutes after starting.
-The port is still open and you can connect to it but iDownload won't respond.
-Nothing gets printed.
-* The code will completely stop more minutes later.
-The port is also closed and the connection will fail.
-(But `TestFlightServiceExtension` itself still runs.)
-* The process also randomly gets started in the background.
-I don't know the condition and timing.
-* Note: if iproxy prints `No connected device found` when the connection is failing, it means your device is not being properly detected.
-Please check if your device is not USB restricted (Settings → Passcode → Accessories must be ON), the cable is OK, or if some software like VMware is interfering with your connection.

 ## Unsandboxing Methods
 * Unsandboxing method varies per version; there are currently four supported build types.
 1. Fully unsandboxed code execution with CVE-2022-26766 (permasigning) and FSUntetherGUI
     * Supported versions: 15.0-15.4.1, 15.5b1-b4, 15.6b1-b5 (AFU supported on 14)
     * The code injected to `TestFlightServiceExtension` launches FSUntetherGUI with `SBSOpenSensitiveURLAndUnlock`.
 This works while locked because FSUntetherGUI is replacing the Magnifier app.
-    * And finally FSUntetherGUI launches unsandboxed, standalone iDownload.
+    * And FSUntetherGUI launches unsandboxed, standalone iDownload as root.
     * This iDownload is completely unsandboxed.
 It can access all the files, execute binaries, kill processes, and so on.
-Also it isn't affected by the above lifecycle, running forever on the device.
+Also it isn't affected by the below lifecycle, running forever on the device.
     * After launching iDownload, FSUntetherGUI will respring the device to get you back in the lock screen.
 See the [related comment](https://github.com/Ingan121/FSUntether/blob/756c69061d9eb661fe1612c7806902553f8dfb7e/FSUntetherGUI/FSUntetherGUI/FSUntetherGUIApp.swift#L30) for more details.
     * FSUntetherGUI shows only a black screen when locked.
 I guess it has to do with the `com.apple.QuartzCore.secure-mode` entitlement (Magnifier, Camera, Notes, Calculator, etc. have it), but I don't know how to use it to get the app contents showing when locked.
 2. Semi-unsandboxed code execution with CVE-2022-26766 (permasigning)